valentinfrlch/ha-llmvision/README.md

 - Can be installed and updated through HACS and can be set up in the Home Assistant UI

 ## Resources
-Check the [📖 wiki](https://github.com/valentinfrlch/ha-gpt4vision/wiki) for examples on how you can integrate gpt4vision into your Home Assistant setup or join the [🗨️ discussion](https://community.home-assistant.io/t/gpt-4o-vision-capabilities-in-home-assistant/729241) in the Home Assistant Community.
+Check the [📖 wiki](https://github.com/valentinfrlch/ha-gpt4vision/wiki) for examples on how you can integrate llmvision into your Home Assistant setup or join the [🗨️ discussion](https://community.home-assistant.io/t/gpt-4o-vision-capabilities-in-home-assistant/729241) in the Home Assistant Community.

 # Installation
 ### Installation via HACS (recommended)